How to be Proactive During the Q1 Ad Spend Slowdown

 We usually see the opposite happening in the first quarter.
 Companies reset budgets at the beginning of the year.
 And all those big spenders?
 Well, they just aren’t shopping.
 They are recovering from a season of spending, causing trends to decline drastically.
 This industry-wide trend has been coined “seasonality.”

-Often, the blues are brought on by the feeling of a lack of control.
-However, you can combat the blues by having a plan for what’s coming.
+Often, the discouragement comes from the feeling of a lack of control.
+However, you can add some control and perspective by having a plan for what’s coming.
 Understanding seasonality and being able to anticipate and plan for the slumps is helpful for your mental health and financial health.
 We don’t have a crystal ball, but we do have years of aggregated data and experience we can share with you to make seasonal trends more predictable.

 This quarter starts off with the slowest performance rates of the year.
 Performance slowly increases throughout the quarter because people are inside most of the day, browsing the Internet (the affects of this type of spending on your earnings may vary based on your niche audience and what they are looking for.)